-|CentOS version||Release date||Full updates||Maintenance updates|
+|Version||Release date||Full updates||Maintenance updates|

-|3||March 19th, 2004||July 2006||October 2010|
+|CentOS Linux 3||March 19th, 2004||July 2006||October 2010|

-|4||March 9th, 2005||March 2009||February 2012|
+|CentOS Linux 4||March 9th, 2005||March 2009||February 2012|

-|5||April 12th, 2007||January 2014||March 2017|
+|CentOS Linux 5||April 12th, 2007||January 2014||March 2017|

-|6||July 10th, 2011||May 2017||November 2020|
+|CentOS Linux 6||July 10th, 2011||May 2017||November 2020|

-|7.0-1406||July 7th, 2014||August 6th, 2020||June 2024|
+|CentOS Linux 7.0-1406||July 7th, 2014||August 6th, 2020||June 2024|

-Latest CentOS version: CentOS 8.0-1905
+Latest CentOS Linux version: CentOS 8.0-1905

-CentOS 8 is the latest major version, released on September 2019, and it has full updates until May 2024 and maintenance updates until May 2029.
-It fully supports the following architectures: x86-64, POWER8 and 64-bit ARM.
-As for the kernel, CentOS 8.0-1905 is based on the Linux 4.18 kernel.
+CentOS 8 was the latest major version, released in September 2019.
+It fully supported the following architectures: x86-64, POWER8 and 64-bit ARM.
+As for the kernel, CentOS 8.0-1905 was based on the Linux 4.18 kernel.

 - CentOS 8.1-1911: released on January 15th, 2020.
-RHEL 8.1 was released on November 5th, 2019.
+RHEL 8.1 was released on November 5, 2019.

 - CentOS 8.2-2004: released on June 15th, 2020.
 RHEL 8.2 was released on April 28th, 2020.